Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ### Contents

 All content is written by the developer, Darya.
+Some information is taken from the website [dog.ceo](https://dog.ceo/dog-api/about).

 ### Media